google-site-verification: google4aa8a52bf1bbbc9c.html

 New Jasmine Records Releases

-A new round of Jasmine Records CD releases is forthcoming on October 11th.
+A new round of Jasmine Records CDs will be released on November 8th.
 Jasmine Records is to be applauded for their continuing cycle of exciting releases.
 Of particular interest to readers of Curt’s Blues Blog should be:

 New Delmark Records And Alligator Records Offerings